JGRennison/OpenTTD-patches/README.md

 * Pause on savegame load if ctrl key is pressed.
 * Ctrl-click up/down in NewGRF window to move to top or bottom.
 * Add setting for when to ask for confirmation before overwriting an existing savegame file, add unique ID to savegames.
+* Allow setting the autosave interval to a custom number of in-game days or real-time minutes.
 * Add more hotkeys.
 * Allow AI/GS developers to reload GSs.
 * Various extensions to the NewGRF developer debug tools.